keltoskytoi/Multispectral_Image_Processing/README.md

 Rfile which prepares an RGB orthoimages for the estimation of RGB indices.

 #### 3_working_with_spectral_orthoimagery.R
-Rfiles which prepares spectral orthoimages for the estimation of spectral indices.
+Rfile which prepares spectral orthoimages for the estimation of spectral indices.